ghariosk/DevOps/README.md

 ... https://www.virtualbox.org/wiki/Downloads

 * Clone the directory using git:

-... git clone git@github.com:ghariosk/DevOps.git
+...git clone git@github.com:ghariosk/DevOps.git

 * Enter the directory :

-... cd DevOps
+...cd DevOps

 * Run in the terminal :

-... vagrant up
+...vagrant up

 * Then run :

-... vagrant ssh
+...vagrant ssh

 * Then enter this in your browser..
 If not run try the code again. :

-... http//:development.local
+...http//:development.local